 Rent a Hanbok and experience the real Korean experience!

-The Daehanmun (Gate) is very beautiful and colorful, and I was lucky to catch the change of guard which takes place 3 times per day and is one of the most important highlights for the Palace.
+The Daehanmun (Gate) is very beautiful and colorful, and I was lucky to catch the change of guard which takes place 3 times per day and is one of the most important highlights of the Palace.

 Entrance ticket fee: Adult: 1,000 won ; Children: 500 won